-CLASSROOM ETIQUETTE: All cell phones, pagers and any other form of electronic device should be turned off and put out of sight during class.
+CLASS ETIQUETTE: All cell phones put out of sight during class.
 (This includes Bluetooth or similar devices).
 No texting or checking phones will be allowed during class.
 No exceptions.
 Points will be deducted for ANY use of cell phones during class.
 If you need to use your phone for an emergency purpose, you will need to step outside of the classroom.
+DURING TESTING ALL ELECTRONICS (PHONES, WATCHES, ETC) MUST BE KEPT OUT OF SIGHT.

-TEXT/READINGS: REQUIRED - Hall, S. Basic Biomechanics McGraw-Hill, Boston, Mass.
+TEXT/READINGS: REQUIRED - Hall, S. (2012) Basic Biomechanics (5th edition or higher).
+McGraw-Hill, Boston, Mass.
+(ISBN-13 978-0-07-337644-8)